bckohan/django-render-static/README.rst

 Use Django's dynamic templates to render static files.
 That is, files that are collected during the ``collectstatic`` routine and likely served above Django on the stack.
 Static templates should be rendered preceding any run of ``collectstatic``.
+Files rendered by django-render-static are immediately available to participate in the normal static file pipeline.

 For example, a frequently occurring pattern that violates the DRY principle is the presence of defines, or enum like structures in server side Python code that are simply replicated in client